Stop Smoking Without Putting on Weight

 You can combat hunger pangs and nicotine cravings by carrying a store of healthy treats around with you.
 Nuts, fruit and vegetable sticks make great healthy snacks and they can help satisfy your hand-to-mouth cravings.

 Another strategy is to eat smaller portion sizes until your metabolism stabilizes.
-Chew your food slowly and savor each mouthful.
+Chew your food slowly and savour each mouthful.

 Remember that it takes 20 minutes for the body to feel full, so take a break after eating before you go back for a second helping.